feedback

 We added the Examples page to the global navigation bar—and increased sales by 12%.

-4. Getting new customers to engage with the product ASAP
+4. How we got new customers to engage with the product ASAP

 With all companies, the conversion funnel extends far beyond the first sale.
 This is particularly true of web apps, which are usually charged as a monthly payment.
 We analyzed PhotoShelter’s entire customer journey to identify opportunities for increasing the customers’ satisfaction—and hence the lifetime customer value.

-As soon as a prospect signed up, we wanted them to start using the product immediately.
-So we removed all distractions, showing the user a linear path towards getting their first site set up.
+We wanted prospects to start using the product immediately after signing up.
+We therefore removed all distractions, showing users a linear path towards getting their first site set up.
 So, for example, we changed the user journey so that customers were encouraged to upload photos immediately after signing up.

 Additionally, in response to customer surveys, we worked with PhotoShelter to create more help resources for new customers, to make it easier for them to get value from PhotoShelter.